 Before joining MIT, Charles served as co-director of the Courageous Sailing Center in Boston, which teaches sailing to city children.
 In 1996 and 1997, he managed the sailing competition for the Massachusetts Special Olympics as well as sponsored multiple clinics, seminars, and competitions for local junior sailors.
 In 1999, Charles was honored by Mass Bay Sailing with its "Distinguished Service to Yachting" Award.

 Charles and his wife, Sue, continue to race competitively together on the winter "frostbite circuits" in New England.
 Occasionally he competes in the Olympic Star Class and IOD Fleets in Marblehead and Northeast Harbor.

-During recent summers, Lindblad has served as Waterfront Director at Ida Lewis YC in Newport (2003-04) and Advanced Racing Coach at Sail Newport (2005).
-He served as Head Instructor/Racing Coach at Ram Island YC in Noank, Conn., from 1993-1998.
+During the summer, Lindblad was the Waterfront Director at Ida Lewis YC in Newport (2003-04) and Advanced Racing Coach at Sail Newport (2005).
+He served as the Head Instructor/Racing Coach at Ram Island YC in Noank, Conn., from 1993-1998.
 Lindblad's other sailing successes include wins at Team Racing Mid-Winters (V-15) in 2005, The Newport Regatta (J24) in 2003 and 2005, and the J24 Fleet 50 Season honors in 2004 and 2005.
 Lindblad has also achieved top-five finishes at V-15 Nationals in 1998 (fifth) and 2000 (second) and is active in the Newport Laser Frostbiting fleet.